 Concerts and Events at St. James’The choirs and music program are an integral part of the services at St. James’ Cathedral.
-Several concerts are offered to the public free of charge, including the “Music at Midday" recital series which is held every Tuesday at 1pm from September to June.
+Several concerts are offered to the public free of charge, including the “Music at Midday" and and “Twilight Recital” recital series which are held every Tuesday at 1pm and Sunday at 4pm, respectively, year round.
 The cathedral also hosts many community events and educational programs.
 Click to book your Toronto City Hop-On Hop-Off Tour.

-Visiting St. James' CathedralSt.
-James Cathedral welcomes visitors to take self-led tours of the building, and specially organized and educational tours can also be arranged.
+Visiting St. James CathedralSt.
+James Cathedral is open every day of the year and welcomes visitors to take self-led tours of the building, and specially organized and educational tours can also be arranged.
+Services are offered every day, with five services on Sundays (visit stjamescathedral.ca/sundayservices for times).
 Visitors interested in seeing the Bell Tower should indicate this in advance as special arrangements must be coordinated.

 Location: 106 King Street East, Toronto, Ontario, Canada, M5C 2E9

 Click here to visit St. James Cathedral official website.Published On: 2018-10-16